 Shelter, food, water.
 Those are the essentials.
 Once you are in a temporary safe place, you want to quickly boil water to make it safe to drink.
 You will then want to boil water to rehydrate, and heat, a freeze dried meal.
 This is not a time for gourmet meals.
 This little stove will deliver on the promise to a fast, safe, and stealthy way to boil water and provide much needed nutrients.

-We will cover numbers 1 and 2 in another post.
-This discussion is about how to create hot meals with a reliable stove that does not weigh as much as a brick or cost as much as a five course meal.
+This post is about how to create hot meals with a reliable stove that does not weigh as much as a brick or cost as much as a five course meal.
 This stove was cheap, easy to make and serves its purpose very well.
 The goal with this stove is to boil water.
 We are not cooking a pot full of seafood gumbo or your favorite chili recipe.
 The point here is to make something hot, edible, fast!

 Here is what you will need: